nup002/miniCO2/readme.md

 <img src="docs/src/images/v1_top_pcb.jpg" width="300">
 </div>

+The image above is of a prototype.
+The final version will have a USB-C connector and wireless connectivity.

-## Compatibility
+## I want one!
-The MiniCO2 works with any standard USB type A port that can supply power.
-That means it can be plugged in nearly
-anywhere: Laptops, displays, chargers, battery banks.
+The MiniCO2 is under development and cannot be purchased yet.
+But you can register your interest by adding your email to the bottom of this form: https://docs.google.com/forms/d/e/1FAIpQLSczLEsP1Wsz9qHPjULFHvHtzbTa30NaE-r1zrS9D4k2iNyR5Q/viewform?usp=sf_link

+Once finished, the MiniCO2 will be available for purchase on Tindie.

 ## Repo status
-The repository is a work in progress.
+The repository is an active work in progress.
 Currently, only the KiCAD design files are provided.
 I intend to add:
- - Production files optimized for JLCPCB
  - CAD files for a 3D-printable enclosure
  - Firmware
  - Control application
  - Python example snippets on how to receive data

+## Compatibility
+The MiniCO2 will work with any standard USB type C port that can supply power.
+That means it can be plugged in nearly
+anywhere: Laptops, displays, chargers, battery banks, etc. It will also have wireless connectivity thanks to an ESP32-C6 module.
+This provides Wi-Fi, Bluetooth, Bluetooth Low Power, Thread, and Zigbee.

 ## Licenses
 The MiniCO2 firmware is licensed under the GNU General Public License v3.
 The MiniCO2 hardware is licensed under